anggamaulana/rabbitmq-wrapper/README.md

 This implementation of RabbitMq wrapper support my basic need when dealing with rabbitmq such as :
 - one connection and multiple channel
-- reconnecting
+- reconnection
-- combination of consumer and publisher in one place (minimum one consumer for reconnection to work)
+- combination of consumer and publisher in one place (in case you only need publisher in your program, you still need at least define one consumer for reconnection to work)
 - support github.com/rabbitmq/amqp091-go, the official Go client maintained by the RabbitMQ team
 - support streadway/amqp for legacy code, [deprecation warning]
 - graceful shutdown, wait all worker to finish their work before shutdown